 - Extracurricular activities offered:

-- CAPA: 24 different free co-curricular ensembles and programs across music, art, drama and dance, as well as regular concerts/performances and an annual musical/drama production.
+- CAPA: Currently 20+ different co-curricular ensembles across music, art, drama & dance, plus regular performances and annual musical/drama production.

 - Transport Options: